bbbradsmith/zensf/readme.txt

 3. Prepare modified banks.
   3.1.
 Copy disassembled .s files from out_src/ to out_mod/
   3.2.
-Review out_info/modlist.txt for things you need to modify:
+Review out_info/modlist.txt for things you need to modify with replacments from ramp.s:
     3.2.1.
 Any bank F: comment out last 6 bytes and replace with VECTORS macro 3.2.2.
 Any bankswitch write needs to be replaced (sta $5FFB -> jsr sta_5FFB, etc.)
   3.3.
 Any extra banks needed can be manually added to binlist.txt